The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Update README to indicate that the puppet-module-tool is essentially dead after being merged into core puppet.

 Ticket tracking is now hosted in JIRA: https://tickets.puppetlabs.com

 Now that the puppet module tool has been merged into core puppet as a face, the git repo needs to be clear that we won’t be developing the standalone tool further.

-#1 Updated by Matt Robinson about 3 years ago
+#1 Updated by Matt Robinson over 3 years ago

 Nick, Nigel and or Mike, I’m having trouble coming up with a good way to word the statement that the puppet-module-tool is no longer going to be updated and is effectively dead.
 I think it will be easier to do once there’s a released version of Puppet with the module tool out there, so maybe I shouldn’t update the module-tool repo README until we do a puppet release.
 Until then we’ll just have to take any patches we receive against the module-tool and manually port them to puppet – which there shouldn’t be many of, but Dominic Cleal made a patch a couple days ago.